Ambitioner-c/CUFAIR/README.md

 This is our implementation for the paper:

-`Yidong Chai`, Fulai Cui, Shuo Yu, Yuanchun Jiang, Haoxin Liu, Yezheng Liu.
 Identifying Useful Answers on Community-Based Question Answering Platforms: A Novel Unified Answer Comment-Based Approach.
 Preprint at https://ssrn.com/abstract=5026989, 2024.

-For more information, feel free to [Fulai Cui](mailto:cuifulai@mail.hfut.edu.cn).
+For more information, feel free to [email me](mailto:cuifulai@mail.hfut.edu.cn).
 ### Environment Settings
 - Python 3.12.4
 - Required libraries: `numpy`, `pandas`, `pytorch`, `scikit-learn`, etc.